Thick Soergel calculus in type A: Expression graphs and the idempotent

-Now it is time to gather some results about the various maps $a_i,FR_i,z$.
-Almost every result has an equivalent version with the colors switched (i.e. switching $s_J$ and $t_J$) or flipped horizontally (i.e. switching $L$ and $R$).
+Now it is time to gather some results about the various maps $a_i,FR_i,Z$, in an effort to prove that $a_i$ interacts nicely with $\phi_{\sb, \tb}$ and $\phi_{\sb, \sb}$.
 The key relation, which leads to all the others, is the following:

 \begin{claim} (Example: $n=5$) We have the following equality. \end{claim}

 \begin{proof} Writing out the flip map in full, this is an immediate application of relation (\ref{doubleasspartial}).
 Explicitly, \igc{1}{triflippushproof1} The box labelled $F$ in the intermediate calculations is the flip map for $\{2,3,4,5\}$. \end{proof}